Center for Access & Attainment > About > Student Profiles > Jessica Salgado

 "At Prosser Career Academy, I participated in the International Baccalaureate program.
 The teachers would tell us students about college opportunities, but to be honest, I hadn't thought ahead to college during my high school years.
 I knew I enjoyed school and learning but I did not have a clear vision of what I wanted to do.
 I dropped out of high school my sophomore year and received my GED at age 18.

 "Even though I wasn't a traditional high school graduate, I always knew I would pursue a college degree.
 I started my college education at Wright College (one of the City Colleges of Chicago).
-My professors at Wright encouraged me to apply for the DePaul Adult Bridge program (a collaboration between the School for New Learning [SNL] and City Colleges of Chicago providing coursework and advising to help students transition to a four-year university).
-With the support of the Bridge program and wonderful advisors like Peggy St. John from SNL, I earned an associate degree with high honors from Wright.
+My professors at Wright encouraged me to apply for the DePaul Adult Bridge program (a collaboration between the School of Continuing and Professional Studies [SCPS] and City Colleges of Chicago providing coursework and advising to help students transition to a four-year university).
+With the support of the Bridge program and wonderful advisors like Peggy St. John from SCPS, I earned an associate degree with high honors from Wright.

 "I entered DePaul University with a newborn son at age 28.
 Although I knew entering university with a newborn would be somewhat hectic, I was ecstatic and determined.
 DePaul was my one and only choice for attaining my bachelor's degree.
 My experience at DePaul has been more than I could have dreamed of."

-"I didn’t think I would be admitted because I am a nontraditional student, a mother and in DePaul's School for New Learning.
+"I didn’t think I would be admitted because I am a nontraditional student, a mother and in DePaul's School of Continuing and Professional Studies.
 But the McNair staff took me seriously, invested in me and gave me an opportunity to grow.
 The staff asked me serious questions about my academic goals and aspirations and this has helped me determine what my passion is.